gundalow/katacoda-scenarios/testing-collections/step1.md

 Run again the sanity check to ensure the warning disappeared after the modification.
 `ansible-test sanity --docker`{{execute}}

-Now you need to add a changelog fragment file that describe the change performed, this file that will be included in the changelog file in the next release to provide to users of this collections changes done.
+Now add a changelog fragment file that describe the change performed, this file that will be included in the changelog file in the next release to provide to users of this collections changes done.

 ```
 cat > changelogs/fragments/skippy_deprecation.yml << EOF